 A great batch of coffee beans requires consistent and careful steps throughout the whole harvest and post-harvest processes.

 Green coffee, which is the dried, unroasted bare beans that are produced once the parchment is removed, can be sensitive to a number of factors such as moisture damage, exposure, and mold growth.
-This can affect the coffee’s quality and safety, which can be a problem to both producers and consumers alike.
+This can affect the coffee’s quality and safety, which can be a problem for both producers and consumers alike.

 Thus, the following steps can be taken in order to ensure the freshness of green coffee.